Michael Collins (Irish leader): Death

-Conspiracy and collusion

-Numerous questions remain about the events surrounding the death of Collins because the only witnesses to his death were the members of the Free State Army convoy and the anti-Treaty ambushers.
-As no two stories match and participant statements from both sides are contradictory and inconsistent, unanswered questions linger about what happened that day.

-The man generally believed to have fired the fatal shot at Béal na Bláth, Denis "Sonny" O'Neill, was a former officer from the Royal Irish Constabulary who served as a sniper in the British Army during the First World War.
-O'Neill had joined the IRA in 1918 and had met Collins on more than one occasion.
-However, when the Irish Civil War started in June 1922, O'Neill joined the Anti-Treaty IRA.

-O'Neill remains a mysterious figure because of the contradictions in his biography: such as serving in the British Army but then joining the IRA.
-He provided them with information concerning the Igoe Gang that worked for the British Army Intelligence Centre.
-Twenty years after Collins' death, the Irish State granted O'Neill a captain's military pension in the 1940s.
+Sonny O'Neill was a former officer from the Royal Irish Constabulary who served as a sniper in the British Army during the First World War.
+O'Neill had joined the IRA in 1918 and had met Collins on more than one occasion, but when the Irish Civil War started in June 1922, O'Neill joined the Anti-Treaty IRA.
+Despite having served in the British Army, O'Neill joined the IRA and provided information concerning the Cairo Gang that worked for the British Army Intelligence Centre.
+In the 1940s, twenty years after Collins' death, the Irish State granted O'Neill a captain's military pension.

 Aftermath

 Collins lay in state for three days.
 Tens of thousands of mourners filed past his coffin to pay their respects, including many British soldiers departing Ireland who had fought against him.
 His funeral mass took place at Dublin's St Mary's Pro-Cathedral where a number of foreign and Irish dignitaries were in attendance.
-Some 500,000 people attended his funeral, almost one fifth of the country's population at that time.
+Some 500,000 people attended his funeral, almost one-fifth of the country's population at that time.

 No official inquiry was ever undertaken into Collins' death and consequently, there is no official version of what happened, nor are there any authoritative, detailed contemporary records.

 De Valera is alleged to have declared in 1966, "It is my considered opinion that in the fullness of time history will record the greatness of Michael Collins; and it will be recorded at my expense."
+However, there is no evidence he ever made this remark.